The Hong Kong Observation Wheel has REOPENED

 Hours: Daily including holidays from 11:00 am to 11:00 pm.
 (Last ride at 10:30 pm)

 HK 100 for adults, HK 70 for children under 12 and students, HK 50 seniors and the disabled.
 NEW PRICING!
-HK20 per ride, HK10 for Seniors, Children under 3 FREE.
+HK20 per adult, HK10 for Seniors and Children 3-11, Children under 3 FREE.
 Book your ticket online to reduce waiting time.

 More Info and tickets: Official site of the Hong Kong Observation Wheel.

 Most Popular Excursions

 Book with confidence!
 Free cancellation: Cancel up to 24 hours in advance to receive a full refund